 The Peach Pit.
 Valerie runs into Colin, and the two discuss their break-ups and agree that they're both depressed.
 He asks her what she's doing for dinner, so she invites him to dine with her at Casa Walsh.
 He's reluctant to go to a house where all the residents despise him, but she assures him she'll have the place to herself for the evening.
 He agrees to swing by at 8pm.

 Brandon and Susan head over to a hill called Rollercoaster and we get a lot of superfluous footage of their stunt doubles skiing and doing fancy aerial tricks.
 Susan reaches the bottom of the hill before Brandon and acts annoyingly cocky about it, so he challenges her to a race.
-I'm hoping for a large avalanche.
+I'm hoping for a sudden, large avalanche.

 The Walsh house.
 Colin phones to tell Valerie he can't focus on his newest shitty painting 'cause he just keeps thinking about their dinner.
 He asks her if he can come over earlier than 8pm, and she's like, "Sure!"